wleopach/conjugate/docs/examples/bandit.md

 We will assume a Bernoulli distribution of successes for each arm with an unknown average probability of success for each arm.

-The conjugate prior of the Bernoulli distribution is a beta distribution
+The conjugate prior of the Bernoulli distribution is a Beta distribution

 The goal is to find the arm with the highest probability of success.